vapoursynth/vapoursynth/doc/functions/video/gpuupload_gpudownload.rst

 .. function:: GPUUpload(vnode clip)
    :module: std

-   Returns a GPU resident version (*vknode*) of *clip*, transferring each requested frame to the core's Vulkan device.
-The upload is also inserted automatically, with a log message, whenever a CPU clip is passed to a filter expecting a *vknode*, so calling it explicitly is only needed to control where in the graph the transfer happens.
+   Returns a GPU resident version (*vnode:gpu*) of *clip*, transferring each requested frame to the core's Vulkan device.
+The upload is also inserted automatically, with a log message, whenever a CPU clip is passed to a filter expecting a *vnode:gpu* clip, so calling it explicitly is only needed to control where in the graph the transfer happens.

-.. function:: GPUDownload(vknode clip)
+.. function:: GPUDownload(vnode:gpu clip)
    :module: std

    Returns a CPU resident version (*vnode*) of *clip*.
 Planes that passed